 Difference Between List and Tuple in Python (An In-Depth Explanation)

-The primary difference between tuples and lists is that tuples are immutable as opposed to lists which are mutable.
+The primary difference between tuples and lists is that tuples are immutable instead of mutable lists.
 Therefore, it is possible to change a list but not a tuple.

-The contents of a tuple cannot change once they have been created in Python due to the immutability of tuples.
+Due to tuples' immutability, the contents of a tuple cannot change once it has been created in Python.

 There is no way to keep changing tuples.
 Error message if you attempt to change one of the items: